-The zone superintendent will make the final decision.
-Parents will be informed in writing of the zone superintendent's decision.
-If the parent/guardian agrees with the decision of the zone superintendent, then the decision shall stand and no further due process procedures (e.g., a due process hearing) associated with the incident will take place.
-If the parent/guardian disagrees with the decision of the zone superintendent to impose a long-term suspension, a due process hearing may be requested by making a written request to the zone administrator within three business days.
-(A form for this purpose is in the back of this book.)
-If the decision of the zone superintendent is to assign the student to an alternative school without any additional days of suspension, the student is not entitled to a due process hearing.
-Instead, the student may request an appeal of the school assignment to the Board by contacting the Alternative Education/Safe Schools Department.
-(A form for this purpose is in the back of this book.)
+If the decision of the community superintendent is to make a disciplinary reassignment of the student to an alternative school without any additional days of suspension, the student is not entitled to a due process hearing.
+Disciplinary reassignments are not long-term suspensions.
+The student may request an appeal of the school assignment to the Board by contacting the Alternative Education/Safe Schools Department (A form for this purpose is in the back of this book.)
 The assignment will be immediately effective pending the appeal and remains in effect until a decision is rendered in the appeal.
+As provided on Board Policy JFAC, a student may not be represented by an attorney at the Board hearing at which the student appeals a disciplinary reassignment.

 - Step 2: The due process hearing will be scheduled within the initial 10-day suspension.
-If parents/guardians miss the deadline or request a later hearing date or their scheduling conflicts cause the hearing to take place after the initial 10-day suspension, then the zone superintendent may impose a long-term suspension before the hearing occurs. - Step 3: Written notice will be sent to parents/guardians advising them of the date, time and location of the hearing.
+If parents/guardians miss the deadline or request a later hearing date or their scheduling conflicts cause the hearing to take place after the initial 10-day suspension, then the community superintendent may impose a long-term suspension before the hearing occurs. - Step 3: Written notice will be sent to parents/guardians advising them of the date, time and location of the hearing.
 The notice will also describe the hearing process and advise parents/guardians of the student's rights under law.
 Details of the notice are provided in Policy JKD.
 The notice will be sent by email, US mail, hand delivery or other reliable means.
 For children in foster care, notice must also be sent to the foster parents and the Youth and Family Services guardian.
-If neither the student nor parent appears at the scheduled hearing, they will have waived the right to the hearing and the superintendent will proceed with imposing the disciplinary consequence. - Step 4: The due process hearing will be held at the zone offices or other designated location and the student will be able to exercise the rights identified in the notice, including the right to have an opportunity to present his/her version of the events, provide witnesses (or written witness statements) on his/her behalf, question the witnesses presented by the school administration and be represented by counsel (at the parent's own expense).
+If neither the student nor parent appears at the scheduled hearing, they will have waived the right to the hearing and the superintendent will proceed with imposing the disciplinary consequence. - Step 4: The due process hearing will be held at the learning community offices or other designated location and the student will be able to exercise the rights identified in the notice, including the right to have an opportunity to present his/her version of the events, provide witnesses (or written witness statements) on his/her behalf, question the witnesses presented by the school administration and be represented by counsel (at the parent's own expense).
 Students shall also have the right to review before the hearing the evidence that may be presented by the district, as allowed by federal and NC law.
-The hearing officer shall make a written determination of the facts, based on substantial evidence presented at the hearing. - Step 5: The superintendent/designee shall make a final decision regarding the long-term or 365-day suspension after the due process hearing has occurred (or, if no request is received, after the deadline has passed for requesting a hearing.)
+The hearing officer shall make a written determination of the facts, based on substantial evidence presented at the hearing. - Step 5: The superintendent/designee shall make a final decision regarding the disciplinary consequences after the due process hearing has occurred (or, if no request is received, after the deadline has passed for requesting a hearing.)
 The superintendent/designee will not review the initial 10-day (short-term) suspension.
 A student shall be informed of the determination promptly. - Step 6: If the student disagrees with the decision of the superintendent/designee to impose a suspension of more than 10 days, he/she is entitled to appeal to the Board of Education.
 This appeal must be requested within 10 days of the date of the superintendent's decision letter.
 The disciplinary consequence remains in effect throughout all appeals.
 The student may appeal to the Board even if he/she did not request a due process hearing.
 (A form for this purpose is located in the back of this book.) - Step 7: The Board hearing will be conducted and a decision rendered within 30 days of the submission of the appeal, unless the student requests that the hearing be delayed.